Q. What has changed with electricity pricing for this year?

 The FiT is calculated by the independent Tasmania Economic Regulator based on a number of underlying costs, primarily wholesale energy costs.

 As a result of the Treasurer’s Wholesale Energy Price Order the Wholesale Energy Price decreased, and as a result the FiT also decreased slightly.

 Detailed information on how the Regulator calculates the FiT can be found at: http://www.economicregulator.tas.gov.au/electricity/pricing/feed-in-tariffs

 Q. What about if I am on a Legacy Feed-In Tariff?

-Q. Are there changes to the Concession for pensioners or eligible health care cardholders?
+Q. Are there changes to the electricity concession for pensioners or eligible health care cardholders?

 Q. Are there changes to life support and medical cooling or heating customers?

-A. Yes, the concession applicable to customers on life support and for medical cooling or heating customers changed effective from 1 July 2017.
+A. Yes, the concession applicable to customers on life support and for medical cooling or heating customers will change effective from 1 July 2018.

-Life support and the medical cooling or heating discounts are set by the Tasmanian Government, and information and application forms are available here or on the State Government website, www.concessions.tas.gov.au
+Life support and the medical cooling or heating discounts are set by the Tasmanian Government, and information and application forms will be available from 1 July 2018 on our website or on the State Government website, www.concessions.tas.gov.au

 More information about Network charges is available on the TasNetworks website (www.tasnetworks.com.au).